 Furthermore, clinical and animal studies found a strong link between estrogen deficiency and metabolic disorders.

 “Premenopausal women exhibit enhanced insulin sensitivity and reduced incidence of type 2 diabetes, compared with age-equivalent men,” Guo says.
 “But this advantage disappears after menopause with disrupted glucose homeostasis, in part owing to a reduction in circulating estrogen.”

 However, researchers have not yet been able to elucidate the mechanisms responsible for these connections.

 Also, blindly using estrogen as a potential treatment for type 2 diabetes and other prediabetes metabolic dysfunctions could have serious side effects.
-For example, stroke, breast cancer, blood clots, and heart attack are some of the health risks associated with estrogen therapy.
+For example, stroke, breast cancer, blood clots, and heart attack are some of the

 “This is why it is so important to understand the tissue-specific action of estrogen and its molecular mechanism in metabolic regulation,” Guo explains.
 “Once that mechanism is understood, it will aid in the development of targeted estrogen mimics that can provide the therapeutic benefits without unwanted side effects.”